 This parameter is synchronized between the Lake Controller and the Dante Controller.
-This can also be done for all frames in the system from the Global Control tab.

 Device Latency Options

 This latency is additional Dante-specific latency used to ensure uninterrupted digital audio.
 The latency is added to the normal latency of your chosen signal path and Module type.